ironsheep/P2-RPi-IoT-gateway/DEMO-LED-Control.md

-# P2 RPi ioT Gateway - Web: LED Lights Control Demo
+# P2 RPi ioT Gateway - Web: LED-String Control Demo

 Enable an RPi to serve as an ioT gateway for our P2 Hardware - while dedicating only 2 pins for serial communication